Sharon Medina, MOT, OTR/L

 November 2013 – Present

 Sharon graduated from the University of Florida with a Bachelor’s in Health Education in May 2015 and a Master’s in Occupational Therapy in December 2017.
-She is an entering student in the Rehabilitation Science Doctoral program at the University of Florida.
+She is a student in the Rehabilitation Science Doctoral program at the University of Florida.
 She intends to investigate the impacts of cognitive impairments on a young person’s ability to assume his or her anticipated adult roles.
 In her spare time, Sharon enjoys dancing, reading, and watching funny movies.

 Sharon Mburu (Shazz), PT, MS